dreamportdev/Osdev-Notes/Build_Process/GeneratingIso.md

 That took a little more work than grub, but this can (and should) be automated as part of your build system.
 If you can't find `limine-deploy` in the cloned limine directory, you may need to run `make -C limine` in the cloned directory for it to be build.

 ### Limine.cfg
 Similar to grub, limine also uses a config file.
-This config file has it's own [documentation](https://github.com/limine-bootloader/limine/blob/trunk/CONFIG.md).
+This config file has it's own documentation, which is available in the limine repository.

 Limine.cfg lists each boot entry as a title, followed by a series of key-value pairs.
 To boot our example from above using stivale 2, our config might look like the following: